 Add the vanilla extract and butter and stir well.
 Pour into your prepared pie shells.
 Refrigerate uncovered for at least 4 hours before serving.
 You will have about 2 1/2 cups of pudding left over.
 If you want a third pie, make an extra crust and divide the pudding evenly between the three.
 Enjoy!

-Make chocolate pudding from scratch for this epic Old-Fashioned Chocolate Pudding Pie
+Old-Fashioned Chocolate Pudding Pie

 - 2 9-inch deep dish frozen pie crusts baked per the package instructions or your favorite homemade crust